 Firefighters sit at the heart of these proposals, and will be supported by an organisation which has a culture of trust, respect and accountability, together with improved working conditions, modern facilities and better training and equipment.

 The Programme for Change has come from a number of factors, including the response to the Manchester Arena attack, the Kerslake Report and concerns raised by firefighters with the Mayor of Greater Manchester, Andy Burnham.

-For up to date news on the launch of the consultation, please follow @manchesterfire
+For up to date news on the consultation, please follow @manchesterfire